MichaeLeroy/overflow-research/README.md

 *lower overhead, better optimization and vectorization...*

-## Isn't Wraparound on Overflow Dangerous?
+## Isn't Integer Overflow Dangerous?

-Integer overflow can be a source of serious errors in C and related languages, raising understandable concerns about the consequences of integer overflow in general.

-At the root of the most serious risks posed by integer overflow is the key role that integer arithmetic plays in memory (and array) allocation and access.
-Overflow behavior can corrupt position and size calculations, resulting in damaging buffer overflows.
-Particularly troublesome are signed integer overflows, which are left having undefined behavior according to C standards.
+Yes, it can be, but the extent and severity of such dangers depend upon the language being used.
+C is prone to consequential integer overflow bugs, and this issue has been well studied for C (*provide citations--some from references below, work out mechanics*).
+Consider C and integer overflow to provide a context for a discussion of the issue for Julia.

+### Mechanisms, Contexts of Serious Integer Overflow Bugs

+Untrapped Integer overflow is especially likely to cause serious problems when it occurs in the context of:

+  * Array Indexing
+  * Object Size Calculations
+  * Memory Allocation
+  * Loop Indexing

+A common problem with integer overflow in these contexts is that the consequent corruption of size or location information leads to inappropriate memory access or modification.

+### Sources, Circumstances Prone to Integer Overflow

+Some of the situations that may result in unintended integer overflow
+are:

+  * Casts to Integers
+  * Credulous use of Untrustworthy Data
+  * Counters and Accumulators of Open Ended Data Streams

+In C, casts to integers can result in truncation or change of sign, which have the characteristics of integer overflow.
+Untrustworthy input my provide false information about the sizes of objects or provide objects of unexpected size, triggering overflow behavior.
+Larger than expected or long-running data streams can cause counters or accumulators to overflow.

-## Julia Overflow is less Dangerous than One Might Think.
+## Julia is not C, and Integer Overflow is less Dangerous

+Julia is not C.  The likelihood of unintended integer overflow is somewhat reduced.
+Even given an overflow, the mechanisms for serious bugs are strongly mitigated in Julia Code.

-Julia bounds checks array access attempts and handles memory management automatically, removing the most serious errors resulting from integer overflow.
+By default Julia array accesses are bounds checked, s array access attempts and handles memory

+management automatically, removing the most serious errors resulting from integer overflow.
 Also, loops are often constructed from ranges or enumerations, rather than

+## Sometimes Overflow is Essential to Appropriate Program Behavior

+*Hash calculations, bit manipulation*

+## The Costs of Overflow Trapping

+*Checking each integer operation for overflow may be burdensome.
+In particular, the required conditionals my inhibit optimization and vectorization.*

 ## Managing Overflow